Technology Home

 Why?

-Student and faculty safety and privacy is a top priority at Lamoille South Unified Union.
+Student and faculty safety and privacy is a top priority at Windham Central Supervisory Union.
 We have established procedures based on best practices for approving and managing apps, web-based resources, and platforms that we use in our schools.

 What you should do before requesting review of an app or website?